grafana/agent/docs/sources/flow/reference/components/pyroscope.java.md

 {{% admonition type="note" %}}
 The `asprof` binary is executed as privileged user.
-If you change the `tmp_dir` configuration to something other than `/tmp`, then you must ensure that the directory is not writable by unprivileged users.
+If you change the `tmp_dir` configuration to something other than `/tmp`, then you must ensure that the directory is only writable by root.
 {{% /admonition %}}
 ## Blocks